 Because ED is often a result of the narrowing and inflexibility of the vessels that supply blood to the penis, supplements can help.

-Improved vessel dilation increases blood flow, helping you achieve and maintain an erection.
+Improved vessel dilation helps increase blood flow to the penis, helping you achieve and maintain an erection.

 Additionally, the release of nitric oxide signals smooth muscle cells to trigger, further encouraging the penis to get hard.